winterdouglas/soccial-react/README.md

 The main idea around it is to make it possible to share code between the projects, especially if a React Native app comes in to the game, therefore it is easier to share some aspects, like helpers, theming, the auth portion and the API client + hooks, to list a few, so that the apps are consistent and maintainable.
 This makes the project really scalable and future ready.

-3. The stack that I used:
+3. The stack/tooling that I used:

    - vite - a build tool and development server for modern web applications.
    - typescript - The main language I used